-Intel Core2Duo 2.66GHz, 3GB RAM on Host and Windows 7 32 Bit Operating System.
-Hardware Virtualization Technology (VT) is enabled in the host processor and processor is 64 bit ready.
+Intel Core2Duo 2.66GHz, 3GB RAM and Windows 7 32 Bit Operating System.
+Hardware Virtualization Technology (VT) is enabled and the processor supports 64-bit technology.

-For this process, you must have a working Snow Leopard on physical or virtual machine.
+For this process, you must have a working Snow Leopard OS on a physical or virtual machine.

-The procedure is already covered in Sysprobs clearly, please check this guide on creating bootable Lion OS X disk.
+The steps are already mentioned on our website, please check this guide on creating a bootable Lion OS X disk.

-The bootable Lion OS X disk can be created by two methods,
+The bootable Lion OS X disk can be created in two methods:

 a) Create as a VMDK or VDI file.
-So this file can be attached to the virtual machine as the first disk to boot the Lion OS.
-This file can be used in VMware and VirtualBox whenever needed.
+So this file can be attached to the virtual machine to boot the Lion OS X. This virtual disk file can be used in VMware and VirtualBox whenever needed.

 b) Create an ISO file.
-This is also ideal method to use with all virtualization software and physical computer also.
+This is also an ideal method to use in all virtualization software and physical computers.

 3) Minimum 1GB memory to Virtual machine.

-5) Download the boot loader which can boot the Lion OS in VirtualBox (HackBoot.iso which is uploaded by me, no virus.)
+5) Download the boot loader which can boot the Lion OS in VirtualBox.
+The HackBoot.iso was uploaded by us, which is safe for download.

 How to Install Lion OS X on VirtualBox

-1) Double check the VT support and 64Bit in BIOS.
-If its not enabled, then enable it in BIOS and make sure the host Operating System is detecting it.
+1) Make sure that the VT-x is enabled.
+If it’s not enabled, then enable it in BIOS and confirm the host Operating System is detecting it.

 2) Create a new virtual machine.
-OS is Mac OS X, the version should be “64bit”.
-Do not ask me why, because normal 32bit version did not work on my computer.
+OS type is Mac OS X, the version should be “64bit”.

-3) Set the memory size to 1GB or more than that, 2GB is recommended.
+3) Set the memory size to a minimum of 1GB, 2GB is recommended.

-4) Create a virtual hard disk, minimum is 20GB.
+4) Create a virtual hard disk, the minimum size is 20GB.